Matters of health should not be politicised: West Bengal guv

 "It has not been 100 days since I have taken charge as the governor.
 And l have received around 3000 applications from all over the state seeking medical assistance during this period.
 I have examined these applications and found out that they were all eligible for Centre's Ayushman scheme," Dhankhar said on the sidelines of a programme here.
 "I have also come to know that the applicants could have taken benefits of state-run schemes.
 Despite that if they are writing to the Raj Bhavan then there was something that needed to be looked into," he stated.

 Dhankhar claimed that he wanted to reach out to the ones in need but his funds were limited.
-"The governor has a large heart but a small fund of Rs two crores... while an MP gets about Rs 5 crore.
-In most states, MLAs have Rs two to four crores (as funds).
-Here (in West Bengal), I have been told that MLAs have a fund of Rs 60 crores.
-Of the Rs two crores that have been allotted to me, I have about 18 items to deal with," he maintained.
+"The governor has a large heart but a small fund of Rs 2 crore... while an MP gets about Rs 5 crore.
+In most states, MLAs have Rs 2-4 crore (as funds).
+Here (in West Bengal), I have been told that MLAs have a fund of Rs 60 lakh.
+Of the Rs 2 crore that have been allotted to me, I have about 18 items to deal with," he maintained.

 "I somehow find it incongruous why a central scheme that makes available such a great facility, which has been recognised all over the world, is not being adopted here for the benefit of people," he stated.
 The Ayushman Bharat Yojana, launched in 2018, provides an annual health cover of Rs 5 lakh for secondary and tertiary care hospitalisation through a network of Empanelled Health Care Providers.
 There is no cap on family size and age.